mariushoch/wikibase-nearest-neighbors/README.md

 * `php findNearestNeighbors.php EntityId FileFullEncoding FileTop100Encoding`
   * Example: `php findNearestNeighbors.php Q64 /tmp/nn-*`

-A PropertyUsageFile can be obtained via `getPropertyUsages.php InputFile [OutputFile]`.
+A PropertyUsageFile can be obtained by using `bin/getPropertyUsages` (which again takes a decrompressed dump as input).

 * Note: `InputFile` is assumed to be an already decrompressed dump.
 You can for example pipe a dump in like `bzip2 -cdk dump.json.bz2 | php getPropertyUsages.php php://stdin propertyUsages.txt`